Vivek-04022001/documentation/docs/i18n-l10n/language-negotiation.md

 Does it actually do anything?
 ```

-By default, the {guilabel}`Always show language selector` option is not enabled, but it is required if the user wants to offer the language change in the interface.
+By default, the {guilabel}`Always show language selector` option is not enabled, but it's required if the user wants to offer the language change in the interface.

 By selecting the {guilabel}`Negotiation scheme` tab, the site administrator can configure how Plone will select a language to present to each user.